vmware/terraform-provider-vcfa/website/docs/index.html.markdown

 - `url` - (Required) This is the URL for the Tenant Manager API endpoint. e.g. https://server.domain.com/tm/api.
 Can also be specified with the `VCFA_URL` environment variable.

-- `vdc` - (Optional) This is the virtual datacenter within Tenant Manager to run API operations against.
-If not set the plugin will select the first virtual datacenter available to your Org.
-Can also be specified with the `VCFA_VDC` environment variable.

 - `allow_unverified_ssl` - (Optional) Boolean that can be set to true to disable SSL certificate verification.
 This should be used with care as it